ebtc-protocol/ebtc/README.md

 After locking up stETH as collateral in a smart contract and creating an individual position called a "CDP", the user can get instant liquidity by minting eBTC.
 Each CDP is required to be collateralized at a fixed minimum ratio determined by the protocol.

-The redemption and liquidation mechanisms help ensure stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.
+The redemption and liquidation mechanisms help ensure that stability is maintained through economically-driven user interactions and arbitrage, rather than through active governance or monetary interventions.

 ## eBTC Audit - What's in scope
 `/packages/contracts/contracts` (all files in the base directory)